 Step 3: Hunting for potential candidates

-Companies usually share a job application on all social media platforms they have and advertise it, but they shouldn’t wait for candidates to approach them.
+Companies usually post job ads to all social media platforms they have and advertise it, but they shouldn’t wait for candidates to approach them.
 Sure, maybe the perfect candidate will apply, but the recruiter has to “hunt” for high-level A-players by using other channels.
 Perfect candidates aren’t going to rain down from the sky, so companies should try to find them on LinkedIn, social media groups, or even ask someone for a recommendation.
 As you can see, there is a reason why people call recruiters “headhunters”.

 Step 4: Recruiting the best candidates